As a member of Edinburgh Greens, you’ll be joining the largest and most active branch of the Scottish Green Party.

 Other Formal Roles

 As a member of the Scottish Green Party, you’re entitled to stand for election for any party role.
-There’s no pre-qualification period, so new members can stand right away.
 You can see the structure of the Scottish Greens here, along with the roles which make up each committee and working group.

-The Scottish Greens have five groups which you may wish to join – the Scottish Young Greens, the Women’s Network, Rainbow Greens and the Disabled Network.
-The groups don’t cost anything extra, and have additional meetings and discussions which are separate from the main Party ones where items that may be of particular interest to them can be discussed.
-You’ll be asked when joining whether you want to be part of these groups.
+The Scottish Greens have special interest groups which you may wish to join – the Scottish Young Greens, the Women’s Network, Rainbow Greens and the Disabled Network.
+The groups don’t cost anything extra to join, and have additional meetings and discussions forums.
+You’ll be asked when joining the party whether you want to be part of these groups.
 There are also other groups you can join once a member, such as the Trade Union Group, Friends of Palestine, Faith for Greens and many more.

 Access To Documents